infraspecdev/infraspec.dev/content/blog/nfs-fs-as-docker-volume.md

 But the journey didn’t stop there.
 I needed to ensure that my NFS volumes could be easily managed across multiple containers.
 This is where Docker Compose came into play.
 By creating a docker-compose.yml file, I could define services that utilised NFS volumes:

+> Use the below command to create a new file
 ```bash
 nano docker-compose.yml
 ```